Wikia/guidelines/JSCodingConventions.md

 #### Functions

-The function keyword should always be followed by one space, as should the calling parentheses.
+The function keyword and calling parentheses should always be followed by one space.

 ```js
 function foo (arg1, arg2) {